WICG/fenced-frame/explainer/fenced_frames_with_local_unpartitioned_data_access.md

 Click privacy considerations are already described in the [earlier section](#click-privacy-considerations).

-An additional element of user privacy is the ability to control this feature via user agent settings.
+An additional element of user privacy is the ability to turn off this feature via a UX control.
+To achieve this, Chrome will disable this feature when the “Block all third-party cookies” settings is enabled.
 UAs should ensure that users are able to control this capability in alignment with controls for similar cross-site storage capabilities.

 ### New Permissions Policy: fenced-unpartitioned-storage-read